 Cons of owning a holiday home in Australia

-Thanks to the sharing economy and property portals like Airbnb, Stayz and Booking.com, an increasing number of short-term rentals are earning more than the average office worker does in a year as Aussies seek out holiday ‘homes’ over hotel rooms.
+Thanks to the sharing economy and property portals like Airbnb, Stayz and Booking.com, an increasing number of short-term rentals are earning more than the average office worker does in a year as Aussies seek out a holiday home over a hotel room.

 While the exact number of so-called holiday homes is hard to determine (some otherwise primary properties only play the part seasonally), the last census noted that the Central Coast and Shoalhaven areas, both within close proximity to Sydney, were home to the largest concentration.